Prashant-108538-Soni/SharingData/README.md

 import 'package:flutter/material.dart';
 import 'package:flutter_svg/svg.dart';

-/// A reusable widget that displays a status icon and accompanying text.
+/// A compact widget that displays an icon alongside a status label.
 ///
-/// This widget is useful for showing status messages like "SmartPay Set"
+/// Commonly used for showing small inline status indicators like
-/// with an svg icon (e.g., checkmark) and text aligned horizontally. class Description extends StatelessWidget {

-  /// Path to the SVG asset (e.g., "assets/icons/phone_bill.svg")
-  final String svgPath;

-  /// The text to be displayed next to the icon. final String text;

-  /// Creates a [StatusIndicator] widget.
+/// "SmartPay Set" or "AutoPay Enabled" with an SVG icon.
 ///
+/// The icon is rendered inside a bordered circular container. class Description extends StatelessWidget {
+  /// Path to the SVG asset to be displayed. final String svgPath;

+  /// Text displayed next to the icon. final String text;

-  /// [icon] and [text] are required. const Description({
+  const Description({
     super.key,
     required this.svgPath,